Aluminium Scaffold TowerAluminium Scaffold Tower

 Quote-speed guardrails for sale-intent enquiries

-These checks reduce rework when enquiries start as “aluminium scaffold for sale” or “aluminium tower scaffold for sale” but lack decision-critical context.
+These checks reduce rework when enquiries start as “aluminium scaffold for sale”, “aluminium tower scaffold for sale”, or “aluminium tower scaffolding for sale” but lack decision-critical context.

 Input qualityGuardrail checksRework risk